 When the SEC Comes Calling – 2023 Update

-The situation can arise in a number of ways, either by a simple telephone call from an SEC investigator, a call from a FINRA examinator, service of an SEC subpoena, or a request for an On The Record interview from FINRA.
+The situation can arise in several ways, either through a simple telephone call from an SEC investigator, a call from a FINRA examiner, service of an SEC subpoena, or a request for an on-the-record interview from FINRA.

-Whether the request is formal or informal, whether the testimony is recorded or not, all such interactions with the regulatory authorities are a serious matter, and brokers have good reason to be concerned.
+Whether the request is formal or informal, whether the testimony is recorded or not, all such interactions with the regulatory authorities are serious, and brokers have good reason to be concerned.

 SEC Subpoenas are a Serious Event

-Testimony before regulatory agencies is an extremely serious matter.
-Regulators can ask questions on nearly any topic they choose, and incorrect testimony can seriously affect the broker.
+Testimony before regulatory agencies is a grave matter.
+Regulators can ask questions on nearly any topic, and incorrect testimony can seriously affect the broker.
 Therefore, such testimony should not be given without first speaking to an attorney, and rarely should a witness give such testimony without an attorney present.
-While most testimony is given by witnesses, not wrongdoers, the SEC and FINRA can have a serious impact on a broker’s license, and the testimony can start a lengthy process that could take years to resolve.
-If the matter is not properly handled from the outset, the damage can be long-lasting, and costly.
+While witnesses, not wrongdoers, give most testimony, the SEC and FINRA can have a serious impact on a broker’s license, and the testimony can start a lengthy process that could take years to resolve.
+If the matter is not handled correctly from the outset, the damage can be long-lasting and costly.

-Of course, the regulators can refer a matter to a criminal prosecutor for further action or conduct further proceedings based on witnesses’ testimony.
-Nothing demonstrated the need for representation and preparation more dramatically than the conviction of Martha Stewart for lying to the FBI and the SEC in just such a scenario.
+Of course, regulators can refer a matter to a criminal prosecutor for further action or conduct further proceedings based on witnesses’ testimony.
+Nothing demonstrated the need for representation and preparation more dramatically than Martha Stewart’s conviction for lying to the FBI and the SEC in just such a scenario.
 And she was not testifying under oath.
-She voluntarily spoke to the investigators, with her attorney, and lied.
+She voluntarily spoke to the investigators with her attorney and lied.

 What Happens After Service of an SEC Subpoena